design-project-2018/dp-jetson-alg/README.md

 ## Running Project

-In order to run our project, we must compile and execute it using cmake (inside the virtual environment)
+In order to run our project, we must compile and execute it using cmake (inside the virtual environment).
+As of now the executable takes in a sample video input which is put in as a command line argument.

 ```
 cd /vagrant
 mkdir build && cd build
 cmake ..
 make
-./dp_jetson_board
+./dp_jetson_board -source=<ABSOLUTE PATH TO VIDEO FOOTAGE>
 ```

 ## Shutting Down Virtual Environment